 Why eye macro photography is such a good idea

-Let’s start out with the why of the story.
+Let’s start with the why of the story.
 Macro lenses are pretty weird compared to other lenses.
-Usually, if we go to a low f-stop number (or wide aperture opening) we enjoy that sweet sweet bokeh.
+Usually, if we go to a low f-stop number (or wide aperture opening), we enjoy that sweet, sweet bokeh.

-With macro that’s not always a good idea.
+With macro, that’s not always a good idea.
 Because you get closer to your subject, the depth of field narrows drastically.
-With the same f2.8 that allowed you to photograph a person razor-sharp, now gives you only a millimeter of DoF.
+The same f2.8 that allowed you to photograph a person’s portrait razor-sharp now gives you only a millimeter of DoF.

 So, you have to boost that number up.
 F8, f11, maybe even go as far as f22.
-Which means you have to boost that ISO too.
+This means you have to boost that ISO too.
 Or get more lights in.

-When photographing insects that can be really hard to do.
-Especially when you are just starting out.
-To practice this technique, try photographing a human eye in macro.
+When photographing insects, that can be really hard to do.
+Especially when you are just starting, to practice this technique, try photographing a human eye in macro.

 You can ask your favorite human to be still while you get close to their iris to photograph it.
 For that reason, I think macro photography of eyes is such a good way to practice with a new lens.